 11. The Canadian DIY Langstroth

 Okay, I called this one Canadian as a tribute to the man that created this post.
 He builds Langstroth hives with a few differences from the traditional Langstroth hives.

-However, the greatest difference noted are the handles.
+However, the greatest difference noted is the handles.
 Most Langstroths have indented handles.
-He actually creates handles and then screws them to the boxes.
+He actually creates handles and then screws them into the boxes.
 But you are given full instructions on how to build these hives which could potentially save you a lot of money.

 12. The Log Style Beehive

 This is a truly unique beehive and one I have never seen before.
 They literally cut out the center of logs and stack them on top of each other.

 They allow the bees to build comb and live in the center of stacked logs.
 It is very inexpensive and very creative.
 If you are on a tight budget but have logs lying around your homestead then this option could work for you.

 These are more plans for a top bar beehive.
 As mentioned before, top bars were created to disturb less of the hive all at once.